technix/atrament.ink/docs/atrament-basics/multimedia.md

 ## Music

 The music track plays in a loop.
-There can be multiple music tracks, played simultaneously.
+There can be multiple music tracks played simultaneously.

-Information on current music track is saved to a game state.
+Information on the current music track is saved to a game state.
 When the game is restored from a save, the music starts playing automatically.

-To play a music track, use `#PLAY_MUSIC` knot tag.
-All music trackes defined in the knot start to play simultaneously.
+To play a music track, use the `#PLAY_MUSIC` knot tag.
+All music tracks defined in the knot start to play simultaneously.

 ```c
 === level1